lmiller1990/deno-markdown/test-data/article.md

 Consider one of the big ideas behind frameworks like Vue and React:

-> UI is a function of your data
+> Your user interface is a function of your data.

 This idea comes in many forms; another is "data driven interfaces".
 Basically, your UI should be a function of your data.
 Given X data, your UI should be Y. In computer science, this is referred to as *determinism*.
 Another name for this a *pure* system.
 Take the `sum` function.
 It is a *pure* function: